 Often, palliative care is provided for:

 Follow your veterinarian’s instructions on giving medication (if prescribed), diet, environment changes, and activity level.
 It’s important to talk to your veterinarian and your family about your cat’s disease, how it's expected to progress, and the best ways to assess your cat’s quality of life.
+In addition, you may want to consider working with a veterinarian who has Animal Hospice and Palliative Care certification.
+The International Association for Animal Hospice and Palliative Care (IAAHPC) provides a provider search on their website.

 You may find it helpful to keep track of your cat’s activity, appetite, litter box usage, and overall comfort each day so that you can quickly notice if their condition, mood, or quality of life is declining.

 Because your cat doesn’t feel well, you may want to provide them a quieter, safer area of your home (away from small children and other pets).
-Ensure their spot is a comfortable place with their favorite bed, and their litter box, food and water close by – avoid making them go up and down stairs if you can.
+Ensure their spot is a comfortable place with their favorite bed and their litter box, food, and water close by – avoid making them go up and down stairs if you can.

 Your cat should be more comfortable within a few days of starting palliative care, particularly for pain management.
-While it can be common for cats to be more sleepy when on pain medications, this can be a temporary adjustment period.
+While it can be common for cats to be sleepier when on pain medications, this can be a temporary adjustment period.
 Your cat should be eating, drinking, using the litter box normally, and more receptive to petting and attention.
 They may be able to move with greater mobility, particularly after the first several days.